All Episodes

 The whole state of California must be a house of cards.

-Well, I tell you what, I hope you don't have any LA municipal bonds, folks.
+Well, I tell you what, I hope you don't have any L.A. municipal bonds, folks.

-Uh nothing's worth anything out there.
+Nothing's worth anything out there.

 Nothing's real.

-Five hundred and fifty billion dollars underfunded pension plan.
+$550 billion underfunded pension plan.

 And these are great and courageous union workers.